Eulerian Spaces: Ensuring the Even-Cut Condition

 Indeed, to see this, note that for any admissible vertex set $V$ of $X$ there is a natural surjection $f \colon X \to Y:= \varprojlim\Sequence{X_p}:{ p \in \Pi(V)}$ defined by $f(x) := (\pi_p(x) \colon p \in \Pi(V))$.
 By \cite[3.2.11]{Engelking}, it follows that $Y$ is homeomorphic to the quotient $X / \set{f^{-1}(y)}:{y \in Y}$.
 But the non-trivial fibres of $f$ correspond precisely to the non-trivial components of $\ground{X}$, and hence $X_\sim \cong \varprojlim \Sequence{X_p}:{ p \in \Pi}$ as desired.

 We conclude this brief recap with an alternative description for component-wise aligned compacta $X$ with only finitely many components (which is equivalent to saying they are locally connected).
 So let $X$ be a locally connected compactum, and $V$ an admissible vertex set for $X$.
-Let $\script{E} = ([E(X,V)]^{< \infty}, \subset)$ denote the collection of finite edge sets of $(X,V)$, directed by inclusion.
+Let $\script{E} = ([E(X{:}V)]^{< \infty}, \subset)$ denote the collection of finite edge sets of $(X{:}V)$, directed by inclusion.
 For $F \in \script{E}$, the space $X - F$ has finitely many components, listed as say $V_F= \Set{C_1,\ldots,C_k}$ by Lemma~\ref{lem_removing edges}.
-The \emph{contraction of $X$ onto $F$}, denoted by $X.F$, is the finite multi-graph with vertex set $V_F$ and edge set $F$, where an edge in $F$ goes between those components in $V_F$ that contain its end points in $X$.
+The \emph{contraction of $X$ onto $F$} , denoted by $X.F$ {X.F@$X.F$|see {contraction of $X$ onto $F$|textbf}}, is the finite multi-graph with vertex set $V_F$ and edge set $F$, where an edge in $F$ goes between those components in $V_F$ that contain its endpoints in $X$.
 Formally, $X.F =X / V_F$ is defined as the topological quotient of $X$ into the finitely many closed sets of $V_F$ and points of $\bigcup F$.
-Note that if $\pi_F \colon X \to X.F$ denotes the quotient mapping from $X$ to the multigraph $X.F$, then $\pi_F$ is an edge-contraction map.
+Note that if $\pi_F \colon X \to X.F$ denotes the quotient mapping from $X$ to the multi-graph $X.F$, then $\pi_F$ is an edge-contraction map.
 The notation $X.F$ is taken from the same concept in matroid theory, see for example \cite[Chapter 3]{oxley}.
-Contrary to the graphs $X_\script{U}$ from above, the graphs $X.F$ may also contain loops.
+Contrary to the graphs $X_\script{U}$ from above, the graphs $X.F$ may contain loops.

 \begin{itemize} \item For any locally connected compactum $X$, we have $X_\sim = \varprojlim \Sequence{X.F}:{ F \in \script{E}}$. \item $X$ (or equivalently $X_\sim$) satisfies the even-cut condition if and only if every $X.F$ satisfies the even-cut condition if and only if every $X.F$ is an even graph. \end{itemize}